dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/guide/guide.md

 }
 ```

 Run the project.
-Now, you try to capture video frames with Dynamsoft Camera Enhancer is completed.
+Now, you can try to capture video frames with Dynamsoft Camera Enhancer.

 &nbsp;